you live outside the European Union and need a car for several weeks or

 paying for the lease, the firm must be headquartered outside the EU.

-Renault and Peugeot offer fewer pick-up and drop-off points outside
+Car-leasing programs have fewer pick-up and drop-off points outside

 France than traditional car-rental firms do, and you'll pay a surcharge to